-Accuracy and a strict adherence to protocol are obviously crucial to doing this job well, and you'll need to be decisive under pressure.
+Accuracy and strict adherence to protocol are crucial to doing this job well, and you'll need to be decisive under pressure.
 As with any job in the Army, you'll need to be able to work well as part of a team.

 These soldiers not only control air and ground traffic, but they also assist with relocation and installation of air traffic control sites.
 It includes processing flight plan data, keeping flight logs, records, files and recording of voice communications.

 MOS 15Q training involves ten weeks of Basic Combat Training (also known as boot camp) and 15 weeks of Advanced Individual Training (AIT).
-It includes on-the-job instruction, which includes time in the classroom and in the field under simulated combat conditions.
+It includes on-the-job instruction, which includes time in the classroom and the field under simulated combat conditions.